 From the North West to the Central Coast

 Northeast California is a paradise for outdoor enthusiasts with its mountains, forests, waterfalls, and inactive volcanoes.
 The Cascade Mountains are ideal for long hikes and a fishing trip to the crystal clear rivers.
 If you like, you can camp here and see the iconic houseboats anchored on the lakeshores.
 The Central Valley, which stretches all the way to Los Angeles County, is a significant agricultural area.
 Here, visitors can taste many varieties of fruit and vegetables.
 In the heartland of California lies the city of Fresno with its manicured gardens and renowned art museum.
-The city offers a unique sight – an underground garden created by an Italian immigrant in the early 20th century.
+The city offers a unique attraction – an underground garden that dates back to the beginning of the

 The South Coast and the Desert Region